abruzzi/patterns-for-state-management-in-react/README.md

 ![Devtools](images/dev-tools.png)

-Every dropdown list, regardless of its external appearance, shares consistent behavior internally, all of which is encapsulated within the `useDropdown` hook (the headless component).
+Every dropdown list, regardless of its external appearance, shares consistent behavior internally, all of which is encapsulated within the `useDropdown` hook (the Headless Component).
 However, what if we need to manage more states, like, async states when we have to fetch data from remote.

 ## Diving Deeper with Additional States